 Introduce cannabis ordinance into the Tesuque Community Plan

-Height of buildings (to be consistent with overlay language)
+Height of buildings (to be consistent with plan language)

 Concern that commercial activities were intended to be contained in the central Rural commercial Overlay A and B did not get translated into SLDC Ch.
 9 as just Rural commercial overlay uses.